HarryAnthony/Mahalanobis-OOD-detection/README.md

 ### :newspaper: News

-4 August 2023:
+30 August 2023:
-* Code will be released shortly.
+* Paper will be added after publication.

 ### Introduction